pedroZenone/ContentAnalysis/README.md

 To use it here's a quick guide:

 - 	Vision.py: Ones you got the images or videos run this.
 You have to have connection to Google vision API.
-The fact is that this API gives me many descriptive labels of the image that can sometimes be very usefull.
+The fact is that this API gives me many descriptive labels of the image that can sometimes be very useful.

-- FeatureGen.py: But google features aren't enough, so I added another features, like segments of colors (ex.: dark red, light red will be just red), size of image, bright, saturation, labels understanding, face proporcion in the image, text area, etc.
+- FeatureGen.py: But google features aren't enough, so I added another features, like segments of colors (ex.: dark red, light red will be just red), size of image, bright, saturation, labels understanding, face proportion in the image, text area, etc.

-- Exploratorio.py: With all this features generate visualizations in order to see if there is any difference in the distribution.
+- Exploratorio.py: With all these features generate visualizations in order to see if there is any difference in the distribution.